How To Launch A Badass Podcast - Four Things You Need!

 3. Podbean - You've got your podcast ready to share but you need a host now..
 Soundcloud, LibSyn, Anchor, and Podbean - the options are endless.
 Yes, you need to have a host because your podcast files are large and you're gonna need to pay someone for server space.
-Podbean costs $14/month (as long as $8/month if you pay for a year in advance) and really intrigued me when I saw them respond to a Reddit thread about Podbean hosting.
+Podbean costs $14/month (as low as $9/month if you pay for a year in advance) and really intrigued me when I saw them respond to a Reddit thread about Podbean hosting.
 It means they are paying attention to what people are saying.
 The customer service is top-notch so it gets a recommendation from me.

 With Podbean, you can generate the RSS feed necessary to share to iTunes and Google easily too.

 4. Pond5 - The Pond5 website will give you endless options for intro and outro music.
 I chose my music early on because it spoke to me and gave off East Coast vibes.
 There are a lot of sites where they will record an intro for you, but, I like having mine simple and with a beat behind it.

 These four things are essential for launching your podcast.
 But, there's much more to cover - What format will you follow?
 What are the topics you will cover?
 What's your podcast about?
 Want to talk podcasts?
 Schedule a call with me.

 Listen to Bicoastal Panda ⬇️or subscribe on iTunes